Doreen Evans: Personal life

 Evans was married to the American-born racing driver Alan Phipps from 29 July 1936 to 9 October 1953.
 There were three children of the marriage.
 She later remarried to George Boyer in the 1950s.
-Evans suddendly collapsed at her home in La Jolla and died at a San Diego, California hospital on 18 April 1982.
+Evans suddenly collapsed at her home in La Jolla and died at a San Diego, California hospital on 18 April 1982.
 A memorial service for her took place on 21 April in La Jolla.

 Legacy

 The National Portrait Gallery, London holds a series of four portrait photographs of Evans in their collection.